abhishekarya1/javascript/Objects (Basics).md

 ### Object name
 - There are no limitations on property names.
 They can be any reserved words or any strings or symbols.
-- Other types are automatically converted to strings.
+- Property can only be `string` or `symbols`.
+Other types are automatically converted to strings.
 For instance, a number `0` becomes a string `"0"` when used as a property key:
 ```js
 let obj = {
   0: "test" // same as "0": "test"